HenryChang990/ds-1007-project/webapp/README.md

     **players** page shows pie plots and trending of league-wide number of players in each position.
 In each player's individual page, a radar plot showing the specific player's ability ranking of the specified season is presented.

-    **salaries** page contains analysis conducted with respect to player's salaries.
+    **salaries** page contains analysis conducted with respect to player's salaries, including salaries trending, distribution and regression analysis with players' performances.
+Based on regression analysis, top overpriced and underpriced players are also presented.

 2. **What input the program takes?**